trancongduy/bluecore/README.md

-# bluecore
-An project built on .NET Core and Angular 6
+# A project is built on .NET Core and Angular 6